dmijatovic/py-concepts/data_structures/README.md

 ## Stack

 Stack approach is LIFO: last-in-first-out.
+This implementation also uses list.
+To reverse item order I used reverse method of the list.